Aiden2keke/Aiden2keke.github.io/content/page/about/index.md

 ---
 title: About
-description: Hugo, the world's fastest framework for building websites
+description: The information about this website
-date: '2019-02-28'
+date: '2024-12-18'
 aliases:
   - about-us
   - about-hugo
   - contact
-license: CC BY-NC-ND
-lastmod: '2020-10-09'

 menu:
     main:
         weight: -90